Quantifying the efficiency of state preparation via quantum variational eigensolvers: Introduction

-In its original formulation, QAOA involved the alternating application of a ``mixer" Hamiltonian and a ``problem" Hamiltonian~\cite{farhi_quantum_2014,hadfield_quantum_2019}, where different choices for the mixer Hamiltonian can be made \cite{farhi_quantum_2014, wang_xy-mixers_2020}.
+In its original formulation, QAOA involved the alternating application of a ``mixer" Hamiltonian and a ``problem" Hamiltonian~\cite{farhi_quantum_2014,hadfield_quantum_2019}, where different choices for the mixer Hamiltonian can be made \cite{farhi_quantum_2014, wang_xy-mixers_2020, bartschi_grover_2020}.
 A different approach is to split the problem Hamiltonian into a number of terms and alternate between the application of those; in this way, QAOA can be seen as the digitization plus Trotter splitting of a quantum annealing protocol~\cite{mbeng_optimal_2019}.
-This justifies that, in this latter case, as the circuit depth increases, states can be prepared with increasing accuracy.
+This justifies that, as the circuit depth increases, states can be prepared with increasing accuracy.
 It does not explain, however, why some states can be prepared with very high accuracy using low circuit depths.
 Thus, there remain open questions about the inner workings of QAOA.
 Some of the difficulties in developing a deeper understanding of QAOA, as well as its numerical implementations, stem from the fact that the optimization landscape is generally riddled with local minima and other issues~\cite{cerezo_cost-function-dependent_2020, bukov_broken_2018, day_glassy_2019}.
-Different techniques, such as different optimization methods~\cite{yamamoto_natural_2019, sweke_stochastic_2019, shaydulin_multistart_2019} or machine learning~\cite{garcia-saez_quantum_2019, khairy_learning_2019, khairy_reinforcement-learning-based_2019, alam_accelerating_2020}, have attempted to address these problems.
-Heuristics for producing a starting set of optimization angles have also been developed~\cite{pichler_quantum_2018, zhou_quantum_2019}.
+Different techniques, such as alternative optimization methods~\cite{yamamoto_natural_2019, sweke_stochastic_2019, shaydulin_multistart_2019}, modifications to the cost function\cite{premaratne_engineering_2020, li_quantum_2020}, or machine learning techniques~\cite{garcia-saez_quantum_2019, khairy_learning_2019, khairy_reinforcement-learning-based_2019, alam_accelerating_2020, yao_policy_2020}, have attempted to address these problems.
+Heuristics for producing a starting set of optimization angles have also been developed~\cite{pichler_quantum_2018, zhou_quantum_2019, pagano_quantum_2020}.